delphic-digital/Skeletor/README.md

 ### CSS / SCSS

-As with all Delphic projects, we follow the [mobile first](http://www.html5rocks.com/en/mobile/responsivedesign/) mantra.

 * __css/__ This is where SCSS files that have been compiled into CSS will live as well as plugin CSS files (see comment below).

 * __css/plugins/*__ Put any css file in here that correspond to the js/plugins you have added to the site.
 These css files can be loaded on demand.
 See the main.js documention _(coming soon)_.

+#### SCSS / SASS Guidelines

+As with all Delphic projects, we follow the [mobile first](http://www.html5rocks.com/en/mobile/responsivedesign/) mantra.

 ## How to use it